exah/template-stylus/README.md

 # Stylus template (for khaos)

-Some stylus staff, that I use in everyday stylus projects.
+Some stylus staff that I use in my everyday projects.
 Like grids, resets and utility classes.

 Doesn't have any depedencies and vendor prefixes.
 You need manualy install stylus, and setup it in your project.

-I recomend use it with following PostCSS plugins: `autoprefixer`, `rucksack-css`, `cssnano`.
+I recommend to use it with following PostCSS plugins: `autoprefixer`, `rucksack-css`, `cssnano`.

 ## Quick start